-Jen Comas is an NASM personal trainer and USAW Level One weightlifting coach, a nutrition coach and yoga instructor with extensive knowledge and experience in strength training, power-lifting and physique competitions.
+Jen Comas is a NASM personal trainer and USAW Level One weightlifting coach, a nutrition coach, and yoga instructor with extensive knowledge and experience in strength training, power-lifting, and physique competitions.

 Once upon a time she was a cardio fanatic, she got certified to all cardio programs like Body Pump, Body Combat, Spin, and the likes, and was teaching classes left and right until she went into cardio overtraining with chronically elevated heart rate and an increase in body fat due to high cortisol levels by too much cardio activity.

 Then, she switched over to weight training and has not looked back ever since, cardio been just a complementary, moderate routine to the main lifts.

 According to her website, training intelligently four times a week made more difference to her body in six months than five hours of cardio, six days a week for three years.

-Today she is one of the co-founders of Girls Gone Strong and a professional coach who has already helped score of women succeed.
+Today she is one of the co-founders of Girls Gone Strong and a professional coach who has already helped a score of women succeed.